 For vinyl and mylar wallpapers we recommend professional grade pre-mixed vinyl paste.
 For coated papers we recommend using a professional grade wheat paste or non-staining cellulose paste.

 Extra super special care must always be taken when hanging mylar and foil ground papers.
 These papers can be scratched and creased by hard edged, and non-pliable tools.
 Scratches and creases are permanent once the damage has been done.
 When hanging these types of papers wrap tools in a soft clean cloth to avoid this mistake.
-Avoid excessive repositioning of these papers, doing so can yield undesirable results, such as denting or bubbling.
+Avoid repositioning of these papers, doing so can yield undesirable results, such as denting or bubbling.
 It is a good idea to paste the walls rather than the paper when hanging these types of wall coverings.

 Extra care must also be taken when hanging papers printed with metallic inks.
 Excessive rubbing, and water can cause the metallic powder in the ink to loosen.
 Soft, dry tools should be used when hanging these papers.